-Figure 2.
-Forest plot.
-Standardized effect sizes (dz) are shown for each lab, with error bars showing 95% confidence intervals.
+Figure 2: Forest plot.
+Standardized effect sizes are shown for each lab, with error bars showing 95% confidence intervals.
 Labs are grouped by method.
 Points are scaled by inverse variance and colored by experimental method.
 In each panel, the diamond and associated interval represents the meta-analytic estimate from the method-moderated model and its 95% confidence interval.
 The bottom panel shows the global meta-analytic estimate from the unmoderated model.
-As one way of interpreting this effect size, we note that XYZ/XYZ infants (XYZ%) showed a numerical preference for IDS.

-Independent relationship of IDS preference to moderating variables.
+Independent relationship of IDS preference to moderating variables

 We next fit a set of moderated meta-analytic models.
-We began by examining the relationship of IDS preferences to age, using the average age for each lab’s contributed sample as the moderator value.
+We began by examining the relationship of IDS preferences to age, using the average age in months for each lab’s contributed sample as the moderator value.
 Labs that contributed samples from two age bins had values added separately for each age (because of the small number of these, we did not model this dependency between labs).
-For ease of interpretation, we centered age in the analysis.
-The age-moderated model, dz ~ 1 + age, yielded an estimated main effect of XYZ (CI = [XYZ - XYZ], z = XYZ, p = XYZ) and an age effect of XYZ (CI = [XYZ - XYZ], z = XYZ, p = XYZ).
+For ease of interpretation, we centered age in this analysis.
+The age-moderated model, dz∼1+age, yielded an estimated main effect of 0.35 (CI = [0.29 - 0.41], z = 11.47, p<.001) and an age effect of 0.05 (CI = [0.03 - 0.07], z = 4.89, p<.001).
+This positive age coefficient indicated that the measured IDS preference was on average larger for older children.
 Age trends are plotted in Figure 3.